Ratchet Straps

 2. Next pull the webbing through and remove the excess slack or loose webbing to make a firm but not tight webbing.

 3. Begin to crank the ratchet handle up and down to tighten the ratchet strap into place.
-You will want to make sure the item you are transporting is snug, but not too tight that it damages the cargo you are transporting.
+You will want to make sure the item you are transporting is snug, but not too tight that it damages your cargo.

 How to Release a Ratchet Strap Instructions

-1. To release the ratchet strap, pull and hold the tab on top of the ratchet assembly to override the ratcheting function.
+1. Pull and hold the tab on top of the ratchet assembly to release the ratchet strap to override the ratcheting function.

 2. Open the Ratchet until it is completely open and the ratchet is laying flat.